augieschwer/home-networking-monitoring/docs/DTG-presentation.md

 # My Overly Complicated Home Networking and Monitoring Project
-**A 20-Minute Journey from "Just Some Basic Metrics" to Full NOC Insanity**
+**A 20-Minute Journey from "Wired backhaul" to Full NOC style monitoring and metrics**

 *Featuring MoCA magic, AI coding assistance, and hard-learned lessons about ISP truck rolls*